-Ask yourself this: do others consider you a professional, a specialist, an expert, an authority in your field?
+Quick question for you: do others consider you a professional, a specialist, a trained expert in your field?

-Our rule of thumb is: if you offer advice, know-how, consultancy, design or other specialist services to your clients then you need professional indemnity insurance.
+We go by a simple rule of thumb: if you offer advice, know-how, consultancy, design or other specialist services to your clients then you need professional indemnity insurance.

 Whether they’re right or wrong doesn’t come into it (initially at least); whether you’re right or wrong certainly does.

 How you defend yourself against allegations of wrongdoing is critical – for both you and your business.
 But defend yourself you must, otherwise you’ll lose by default.